PANAMA COMPANY FORMATION

 5. Establishment costs and related registration tax

-7. Preparation of the foundation board of directors' organizational resolution
+7. Preparing the resolution for the foundation board of directors' organization

-8. Preparation of the foundation resolution for the appointment of the protector
+8. Preparing the foundation resolution for the appointment of the protector

-9. Preparation of the foundation resolution for the appointment of the beneficiary
+9. Preparing the foundation resolution for the appointment of the beneficiary

 11. Translation and notarization of foundation documents